 Asset Requirements with USDA Loans

-If your seller will not cover your closing costs, you will need to pay them.
+If your seller does not cover your closing costs, you will need to pay them.
 You have to be able to prove that you have the cash to close the loan.
 This requires two months of bank statements.

 Interestingly, there also is a requirement that the borrower NOT have the assets to put down 20% on the property.
 If you can qualify for a conventional loan, USDA will not allow you to get a loan with them.
 This program is designed for lower income, credit challenged people who cannot get a conventional loan.
 This is another attractive feature of the USDA loan requirements for first time home buyers that may have lower incomes.

 Debt to Income Ratios on USDA Loans

 As of this year, borrowers must have a debt to income ratio of no more than 29% of gross income.
 This means that all housing debt payments – housing, taxes, insurance and HOA – cannot exceed 29% of gross income.
 Total debt payments cannot exceed 41%.

 However, there are some cases – such as borrowers with higher income and good credit – who can qualify for higher DTI ratios.

 USDA loans are an excellent 100% financing option for people buying homes in more rural areas.
 Check with your USDA lender now to see if you can qualify.

-Buying a Rural Home at a Great Mortgage Rate with the USDA
+Buying a Rural Home at a Great Mortgage Rate with a USDA Loan

 Do you feel more at home with a house in the country rather than the city or suburbs?
 You are not alone!
 Millions of Americans prefer to live in a rural area because of lower costs, higher quality of life and a more relaxed pace.